ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - bulleted
   - used when the order of each item does not matter (e.g. describing an object)
 - numbered
-  - used when the order of each item does matter (e.g. tutorial instuctions)
+  - used when the order of each item does matter (e.g. tutorial instructions)

 ### Sub-Lists